Independent Study and Honors

 Following the faculty advisor's review of the first draft, the student should prepare a second draft taking account of criticisms and recommendations by the faculty supervisor.
 It is normal to expect substantial revision between the first and second drafts.

-The second draft is due by the beginning of the reading period.
-The grade for Economics 401 and 402 will be based on this draft.
+The second draft is due at least one week before reading period.
+The grade for Economics 4050 and 4051 will be based on this draft.
 This draft should be typed and in good form.
 A manual, such as A Manual for Writers of Papers, Theses, and Dissertations by Kate Turabian, should be consulted for proper form, documentation of references, and organization.

-If the faculty supervisor believes the project to be of Honors caliber, copies of the second draft are circulated to two addi- tional members of the department who comprise the Honors Committee.
-An oral presentation is scheduled, normally dur- ing the examination period.
+If the faculty supervisor believes the project to be of Honors caliber, copies of the second draft are circulated to two additional members of the department who comprise the Honors Committee.
+An oral presentation is scheduled, normally, during reading period.
 The oral presentation concerns primarily the Honors Project, however, a student may also be asked to explore the connections between the project and the core of economic analysis.

 Additional changes in the paper may be required after the oral presentation.
 These should be incorporated in the third and final draft, three copies of which are to be prepared by the student.
 The original is placed on file in the Library, the second copy remains in the economics department, and the third is kept by the student.